Shinzaku/iRO-Status-Descriptions/README.md

 # iRO-Status-Descriptions

-In iRO today, there are a number of statuses that are either inconsistent in formatting, missing a description, or have wrong information.
+In iRO today, there are a number of statuses that are either inconsistent in formatting, missing a description or title, or have wrong information.
 Example:

 ![status-no-title](https://github.com/user-attachments/assets/f4bb2d2c-310d-4bed-a6d1-08252e2113f4)